telerik/winforms-docs/dock/architecture-and-features/using-the-dragdropservice.md

 ---
 title: Using the DragDropService
-page_title: Using the DragDropService
+page_title: Using the DragDropService | UI for WinForms Documentation
 description: Using the DragDropService
-slug: dock-architecture-and-features-using-the-dragdropservice
+slug: winforms/dock/architecture-and-features/using-the-dragdropservice
 tags: using,the,dragdropservice
 published: True
 position: 7